nicobrinkkemper/gabr.sh/README.md

 $ export GABR_DEBUG_MODE=true
 ```

-This variable is useful, because it omits `gabr` debug info from polluting a users code.
+This variable is useful, because just using `set -x` might also output `gabr`'s internal code.

 ### GABR_ROOT
 If `GABR_ROOT` is set to a value the `gabr` function will change directory
-to this location on every invocation.
+to this value on every invocation.
 ```shell
 $ export GABR_ROOT=$(git rev-parse --show-toplevel)
 ```